 Your doctor may tell you to keep your head elevated and as still as possible for a couple of days after surgery, to keep the swelling down.

 If you've had a drainage tube inserted, it will be removed one or two days after surgery.
 Bandages, when used, are usually removed after one to five days.
 Don't be surprised at the pale, bruised, and puffy face you see - it is part of the healing process.

 Most of your stitches will be removed after about one week.
 Your scalp may take longer to heal, and the stitches or metal clips in your hairline could be left in a few days longer.

 You should be up and about in a day or two, but plan on taking it easy for the first week after surgery.
 Be especially gentle with your face and hair, since your skin will be both tender and numb, and may not respond normally at first.

 Your surgeon will give more specific guidelines for gradually resuming your normal activities.
 They're likely to include these suggestions: Avoid strenuous activity, including sex and heavy housework, for at least two weeks (walking and mild stretching are fine); avoid alcohol, steam baths, and saunas for several months.
 Above all, get plenty of rest and allow your body to spend its energy on healing.

-By the third week, you'll look and feel much better.
 Most patients are back at work about ten days to two weeks after surgery.
 If you need it, special camouflage makeup can mask most bruising that remains.